 Basic Equipment Check

-You’ll probably notice right away that new cameras do not come with the strap attached.
+You'll probably notice right away that new cameras do not come with the strap attached.
 Never fear!
-Visit these step by step directions for how to put on a camera strap.
+Visit the step by step directions below for how to put on a camera strap.
 One of my friends put it on wrong the first time and it fell off the strap to the floor that week.
-Avoid tragedy: check this tutorial and make sure you put it on the safest and more secure way!
-Plus, you’ll avoid having those annoying little strap pieces that flap around (and totally give you away as a newbie).
+Avoid tragedy: check this tutorial and make sure you put it on so it's secure!
+Plus, you'll avoid having those annoying little strap pieces that flap around (and totally give you away as a newbie).